sveltejs/kit/.changeset/many-forks-sniff.md

 '@sveltejs/kit': patch
 ---

-[breaking] implement new layout system
+[breaking] implement new layout system (see the PR for migration instructions)